guiomarpescador/Statistical-Evaluation-of-Medical-Tests/README.md

 # Statistical Evaluation of Medical Tests
- MMath Dissertation Project

 Repository for MMath Dissertation Project Mathematics University of Edinburgh: Statistical Evaluation of Medical Tests.

 You can find the abstract of the project above.
 The folders follow the same structure as the project itself.
 The additional folders correspond to the figures shown in the report.